-- Reject Simply drop the call without answering it. - Ring Ring on the current IP phone. - Forward Redirect to the numbers defined in the call forward / follow-me settings.

-• Voicemail - Connect the call to this phone's voice mailbox.
+- Ring Ring on the current IP phone. - Forward Redirect to the numbers defined in the call forward / follow-me settings. - Voicemail Connect the call to this phone's voice mailbox.
 When assigning an action to a rule, you will be offered a list containing all the possible combinations based on the currently available features for this account.
-For instance, the Forward option will be present only if the call forwarding service is currently enabled for the account.
+For instance, the Forward option will be present only if the